coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       The various options for :tacn:`info_eauto` are the same as for :tacn:`info_auto`.

-   :tacn:`eauto` also obeys the following flags:
+   :tacn:`eauto` uses the following flags:

    .. flag:: Info Eauto
              Debug Eauto